-These cost reductions, and the anytime, anywhere accessibility advantages of cloud, make it that much easier for mid-sized entities to implement ERP systems.
-Combine that with the benefits of artificial intelligence (AI) and robotic process automation (RPA), modern ERP is the only way for businesses to keep up with increasing data processing and analysis demands.
+These cost reductions, and the anytime, anywhere accessibility advantages of the cloud, make it that much easier for mid-sized entities to implement ERP systems.
+Combining that with the benefits of artificial intelligence (AI) and robotic process automation (RPA), modern ERP is the only way for businesses to keep up with increasing data processing and analysis demands.

 In lieu of that, here are the reasons why local ERP really is better.

 There are a number of reasons why locally developed ERP solutions should be considered when you are ready to upgrade from your legacy system or to initiate an ERP implementation project.
 The main advantages are with the ERP products themselves, your access to support and, of course, price.

 First and foremost, the benefit of a locally-developed ERP is that it has been designed with the local market in mind.
 International ERP is typically made for mass markets, so you might end up with “whatever’s in the box” and that’s it, whereas ERP developed locally is done by South Africans with South African challenges in mind.
 As a result, you don’t end up paying an arm and a leg for a solution with a long list of irrelevant features that don’t apply to our local requirements.